JessicaGarson/Using-Ragas-with-Elasticsearch/README.md

 # Using Ragas with Elasticsearch
-Ragas is an evaluation framework that enables you to gain a deeper understanding of how your model performs in an RAG context.
-Using evaluation methods, such as the Ragas framework, can help you determine if your model is performing as intended and provide a sense of its accuracy.
-Ragas can help guide you in deciding whether to pivot to another model if it's not performing as well as expected and can be used for side-by-side comparisons of different models to evaluate how well each model works for your purposes.
+Ragas is an evaluation framework that enables you to gain a deeper understanding of how your LLM application performs.
+Using evaluation methods, such as the Ragas framework, can help you determine if your LLM application is performing as intended and provide a sense of its accuracy.
+It can enable data-driven decisions about model selection, prompt engineering effectiveness, and retrieval system optimization.

 This repository contains a demo using a sample book dataset and Elasticsearch.